curateteaching/digitalpedagogy/keywords/praxis.md

 Second, we wanted to include a range of resources: syllabi that discuss, organize, and present praxis-oriented theories and activities to students; sample lessons that themselves embody praxis in the sense that they detail processes and outline possible, theoretically-informed outcomes; reflective demonstrations of completed projects or showcases of the tools and processes that have gone into making a particular project, object, or system; and articles that discuss the importance of praxis for teaching and learning.
 It was important to us to include resources that varied in type or format and in domain of application, to show that praxis can enter the classroom in a variety of ways.

 Finally, we sought "artifacts" that demonstrate symbiotic relationships among praxis, theory, and product.
-All of the resources we offer here highlight the importance and interconnectedness of these relations: none can or should be understood to exist in isolation, and exploring one aspect of an object or exercise should necessarily mean exploring the others.
+All of the resources offered here highlight the importance and interconnectedness of these relations: none can or should be understood to exist in isolation, and exploring one aspect of an object or exercise should necessarily mean exploring the others.
 We feature resources that, in our view, succeed in demonstrating that the best way to learn is through active engagement.
 These entries do not just talk about the importance of praxis in the abstract: they provide examples of embodied, theoretically-informed learning in action.

 ## CURATED ARTIFACTS